F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 Tag property
 ------------
-Beginning in Telemetry Streaming 1.6.0, tagging is an actions array (the :ref:`old Tag property<oldtagproperty>` is still available).
+Beginning in F5 BIG-IP Telemetry Streaming 1.6.0, tagging is an actions array (the :ref:`old Tag property<oldtagproperty>` is still available).
 Inside this actions array, you can add tagging objects.

 This table shows the parameters available for the Tag property.